10/31/2024

 Clement Mullins

 That's helpful.
 Thank you.
 I also wanted to ask about the ammonia trade.
 It will still take a while for this trade to truly, let's say, live up to expectations.
 But could you talk a bit about the timeline you see?
-When do you expect volumes to start to have a meaningful effect on the overall BLGC trade?
+When do you expect volumes to start to have a meaningful effect on the overall BLCC trade?

 speaker

-John Hajbatteras
+John Hajbateras

 speaker